 The "Sub-regional Mediterranean Sea Indicators" tool is dedicated to the monitoring and visualization of multivariate and sub-regional ocean indicators in the Mediterranean Sea and around the Balearic Islands (see sub-regions in Figure 1).
-This operational product consists in providing continuous information about the ocean state and variability from daily (events) to interannual/decadal (climate) scales in a simple way that could be consulted by the scientific community, educators in marine science, decision-makers and environmental agencies.
+This operational product consists in providing continuous and timely information about the ocean state and variability from daily (events) to interannual/decadal (climate) scales in a simple way that could be consulted by the scientific community, educators in marine science, decision-makers and environmental agencies.

-Figure 1: Bathymetry (in m) in the Mediterranean Sea with the sub-regions (black boxes) & sections (red lines) used for the indicators: eastern & western Mediterranean (EMED & WMED), north-western Mediterranean (NWMED), Balearic Islands region (including the Cabrera Island National Park), Algerian sub-basin, Alboran Sea, Ibiza & Mallorca Channels (IC & MC).
+Figure 1: Bathymetry (in m) in the Mediterranean Sea with the sub-regions (black boxes) and sections (red lines) used for the indicators: eastern and western Mediterranean (EMED and WMED), north-western Mediterranean (NWMED), Balearic Islands region (including the Cabrera Island National Park), Algerian sub-basin, Alboran Sea, Ibiza and Mallorca Channels (IC and MC).

 Western and eastern sub-basins

 Adjacents basins of the Balearic Islands

 Physical and biogeochemical ocean variables of interests: